jmyerston/greCy/README.md

 pip install -U grecy
 ```

-Once the package is successfully installed, you can proceed any of the followings models:
+Once the package is successfully installed, you can proceed to dowload and install any of the followings models:

 * grc_perseus_sm
 * grc_proiel_sm